ryancj14/LinkToTheNow/docs/Conda.md

 - `conda env export --name <env_name> > envname.yml` - Export an environment to a `yaml` file, that can be shared with other systems.

-The `YAML` file created when running this command on the `new` env looks like this:
+The `YAML` file created when running this command on the environment titled `new` looks like this:
 ```
 name: new
 channels: